 You only want messages that are useful to you.
 When you use the StockTwits app, it will be more helpful if you carefully select high-quality accounts and stocks to follow.
 If you love charts and videos, StockTwits functionality allows users to share technical analysis charts and short videos.

 Members can record up to 5-minute videos to share their screens with stock analysis and opinions.
-It is a good tool to learn from the pros you follow and, if you feel ready, you can also let the trading guru inside you impart your experience and knowledge.
+It is a good stock trading tool to learn from the pros you follow and, if you feel ready, you can also let the trading guru inside you impart your experience and knowledge.

 StockTwits has useful resources despite all the traffic noise inherent to this type of social media.
 One of the features with the most “likes” among StockTwits users is the ability to connect your brokerage account and see the stocks you own on your StockTwits watchlist.